CI/CD

 Understanding the CI/CD Pipeline

-CI/CD has become essential, particularly in agile and DevOps environments.
-It enables businesses to keep high-quality software products and react quickly to market demands.
+CI/CD has become a core practice in agile and DevOps environments, helping teams deliver high-quality software faster and respond quickly to user needs and changing business demands.

 13 CI/CD Best Practices